 - a business uses the trademarks of others – or fails to properly identify the registered trademarks of others – in its advertising or marketing materials;

 - a business misrepresents itself, its products and/or its services (or the products and services of a competitor) to entice potential customers to buy its products or services.

 Big companies have both in-house and outside legal counsel to conduct legal reviews of their websites, social media presence, advertisements, and promotional and marketing materials on a regular basis to protect themselves from the lawsuits that can – and very often do – arise from the types of examples above.
 But the examples above are not exhaustive – and businesses can run into self-inflicted legal trouble through its promotional materials, websites and social media in a whole variety of other ways.

-With the help of the Boston Business Attorneys at THE JACOBS LAW LLC, your small business can now afford to do the same.
+With the help of the Boston Business Lawyers at THE JACOBS LAW LLC, your company can now afford to do the same.